Hundreds march in silence to honor victims of Swiss bar fire that left 40 dead

 At the top of the street, in front of Le Constellation that is still largely shielded from view by white screens, the swelling crowd stood in near total silence, some weeping.
 Then they broke out into sustained applause — hands in gloves and mittens against the cold — as a stream of mourners and well-wishers deposited flower bouquets at a makeshift memorial piled with flowers, cuddly toys and other tributes.

-“We are going through a moment of crushing darkness but we are going through it together,” one speaker said.

 During the Mass, the Rev. Gilles Cavin spoke of the “terrible uncertainty” for families unsure if their loved ones are among the dead or still alive among the injured.
-“We pray for their friends hard hit by misery on this day that was meant to be one of festivities and friendship,” he said.
+"There are no words strong enough to express the dismay, anguish, and anger of those who are affected in their lives today.
+And yet, we are here, gathered because silence alone is not enough,” he said.

 In the crowded pews, a grieving woman listened intently, her hands clasped tightly and sometimes clasping rosary beads, as speakers delivered readings in German, French and Italian.